MuertoGB/MacEfiToolkit/MANUAL.md

   <img src="files/manual/hwc.png">
 </kbd>

-The hardware configuration code is stored in the Fsys store within the NVRAM.
-The HWC is derived from the system serial number.
-If the serial number is 11 characters long, the HWC will be 3 characters.
-If the serial number is 12 characters long, the HWC will be 4 characters.
+The Hardware Configuration Code is stored in the Fsys store and is derived from the System Serial Number (SSN).
+If the Serial Number is 11 characters long, the HWC will be 3 characters.
+If the Serial Number is 12 characters long, the HWC will be 4 characters.

 ---